ben2610/kinect_sim/README.md

 * __glsl/white_noise.glsl__

-  shader to generate pure gaussian noise with sigma=50.
+  shader to generate pure gaussian noise with sigma=50/256.
 This is used for the first pass of the 2D filter.
   This file is linked to the blend file but is not automatically reloaded when the game starts: blender detects the change of the file but does not reload.
 A manual reload action is necessary inside blender to refresh the text block, then save the blend.

 * __glsl/filter.glsl__

   Second pass of the 2D filter.
 Outputs the kinext render (comments inside).
-Same comment about modification.
+Same comment as above for the modifications made to this file.
   This pass has a convolution filter to generate the noise with spacial correlation.
+  There is also a method to produce flying pixels and random black pixels on borders of objects.

 ## To Do

-* implement realistic convolution noise filter (perhaps via another lookup texture)
+* implement realistic convolution noise filter
-* implement flying pixels and missing pixels algorithm
+* fine tune flying pixels and black pixels algorithm
-* export kinect clean and noisy output at each frame
+* export kinect noisy and/or clean output at each frame
 * implement game logic to change scene content at each frame
-* calibrate spot
+* calibrate spot position, intensity, field of view and light distribution